Privacy Act 1988

 The Privacy Act 1988 is an Australian law dealing with privacy.

 Section 14 of the Act stipulates a number of privacy rights known as the Australian Privacy Principles (APPs).
-These principles apply to Australian Government and Australian Capital Territory agencies or private sector organizations contracted to these governments, organizations and small businesses who provide a health service, as well as to private organisations with an annual turnover exceeding AUD$3M (with some specific exceptions).
+These principles apply to Australian Government and Australian Capital Territory agencies or private sector organizations contracted to these governments, organizations and small businesses who provide a health service, as well as to private organizations with an annual turnover exceeding AUD$3M (with some specific exceptions).
 The principles govern when and how personal information can be collected by these entities.
 Information can only be collected if it is relevant to the agencies' functions.
 Upon this collection, that law mandates that Australians have the right to know why information about them is being acquired and who will see the information.
 Those in charge of storing the information have obligations to ensure such information is neither lost nor exploited.
 An Australian will also have the right to access the information unless this is specifically prohibited by law.